Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: introduction

 The model of a two-level quantum system possessing an avoided crossing driven by an external field was proposed by Landau \cite{Landau} and Zener \cite{Zener} in 1932.
 This extraordinary versatile model is commonly referred to as the Landau-Zener (LZ) model.
 It is widely used in molecular physics\cite{m_ph1,m_ph2}, quantum optics\cite{LZ-cavity1}, chemical physics\cite{chem_physics1}, and quantum information processing \cite{QIP1, QIP2} to describe such diverse systems as molecular nanomagnets \cite{nanomagnet}, Bose-Einstein condensates (BECs)\cite{BEC}, quantum annealers \cite{quenching}, nitrogen vacancy (NV) centers in diamonds \cite{NV1,NV2}, and quantum dots in semiconductors \cite{QDot1,QDot2} (see Ref.~\cite{LZ_review} for a recent review).
 The multilevel variant of the LZ problem has also gained considerable attention \cite{LZ_review}.
 In multilevel LZ systems, transitions between several energy levels can occur simultaneously, adding greatly to the complexity of the system dynamics.
 Nevertheless, Chernyak, Sinitsin and their coworkers developed classification of the exactly solvable multilevel LZ Hamiltonians \cite{LZ-multi1,Volodya21}.
 Kolovsky and Maksimov studied diabatic and adiabatic regimes of multilevel LZ transitions in the optically tilted Bose-Hubbard model \cite{Andrey}.
 Band and Avishai developed an analytical solution to a three-level LZ model with asymmetric tunneling between the states \cite{band}.
 Multilevel LZ models found applications in a variety of problems in physics and chemistry, such as BECs in multi-well traps \cite{LZ-BEC-well_trap}, trapped atomic gases \cite{at_gas}, triple quantum dots \cite{TQD1, TQD2}, large spin systems (e.g. NV centers in diamonds) \cite{NV1,NV2} and Fe$_8$ molecular nanomagnets \cite{nanomagnet}.

 A notable extension of the LZ model is achieved through the coupling of the bare LZ system to a dissipative environment.
 Two-level LZ systems diagonally and off-diagonally coupled to phonon baths have been extensively studied \cite{LZ_review}.
 It was shown, for example, that phonon coupling may assist LZ transitions and create entanglement between qubits \cite{D2-dw3,LZ-periodic2, LZ-entanglement1,LZ-entanglement2}.
 Saito, Wurb and their coworkers derived exact analytical formula for the transition probability in the dissipative LZ model \cite{bath1,bath2} which was confirmed by accurate numerical calculations \cite{YZ19}.
 Nalbach and Thorwart gave numerically-exact path-integral simulations of the dissipative LZ dynamics \cite{Thorwart09,Thorwart15}.
 As for multilevel LZ models, the studies of dissipative effects are scarce.
 Mention the work of Saito {\it et al.} who investigated dissipative LZ transitions by employing diabatic representation of the LZ Hamiltonian \cite{dibatic_basis}.

-In this work, we study the dynamics of a dissipative three-level LZ model (hereafter, 3-LZM) by considering an anisotropic 3-LZM, similar to that in Ref.~\cite{Core-kiselev}, in which degeneracy between the three energy levels is lifted (without the anisotropy term, the 3-LZM is a direct extension of the original two-level LZ model \cite{extention1, extention2}.
+In the present work, we study dynamics of the dissipative three-level LZ model (hereafter, 3-LZM).
+We consider an anisotropic 3-LZM, similar to that of Ref.~\cite{Core-kiselev}, in which degeneracy between the three energy levels is lifted (without the anisotropy term, the 3-LZM is a direct extension of the original two-level LZ model \cite{extention1, extention2}.
 Anisotropic 3-LZMs are commonly used to simulate NV centers in diamonds \cite{NV_review1} and triple quantum dots \cite{TQD1, TQD2}, quantum computers \cite{NV-computing1, NV-computing2, NV-computing3}, stress sensors \cite{NV-stress}, quantum cellular automata \cite{TQD-automata}, and charging rectifiers \cite{TQD-rectifier}.